 2 Options

-The optional capabilities specified in this clause depend on the required capabilities specified in clause Base above.
+The optional requirements specified in Section 2 (Options) depend on the required capabilities specified in clause Base above (Section xx).
 Each subclause of this clause defines an indivisible module of functionality that can be used in GeoPackages.
 These modules are referred to as options.
 GeoPackages MAY use one or more options defined in this section.
 GeoPackages MAY omit the tables for options that are not used.
-As a minimum, a GeoPackage SHALL contain one user data table as defined by the Features or Tiles options in clauses Features and Tiles respectively.
+As a minimum, a GeoPackage SHALL contain one user data table as defined by the Features or Tiles options in clauses Features (Section xx) and Tiles (Section xx) respectively.

 Requirement 17

-A GeoPackage SHALL contain features per clause Features and/or tiles per clause Tiles and row(s) in the gpkg_contents table with lowercase data_type column values of “features” and/or “tiles” describing the user data tables.
+A GeoPackage SHALL contain features per clause Features (Section xx) and/or tiles per clause Tiles (Section xx) and row(s) in the gpkg_contents table with lowercase data_type column values of “features” and/or “tiles” describing the user data tables.

 <SNIP>